SelectCode/apply/docs/pages/challenges/micro/frontend/react.md

 - Your React application fulfills all described functional requirements.
 - A `README.md` file explains how to install any necessary dependencies and how to run your application.

+## Evaluation Criteria 🪄

+We will evaluate your work based on the following:

+- **Functional fit**: How well the functional requirements are fulfilled.
+- **Responsive design**: How well your page adapts to different screen sizes.
+- **Code quality**: we're looking for clean, readable, and well-structured code.
+- **Documentation quality**: We're looking for a well-structured `README.md` file that contains all necessary information as well as well-documented code.

 Good luck with your coding — and remember to enjoy the process! 🚀